-The University of Canberra offers undergraduate and postgraduate courses for students who are:
+The University of Canberra currently offers an undergraduate Bachelor of Midwifery course for students wanting to become a midwife

 Strong industry connections

-- Metropolitan, rural and remote areas
+- Metropolitan, regional, rural and remote areas

 - Public and private hospitals

-- Private midwifery practice
+- Private practice

-|Dr Sally Muggleton||Discipline Lead|
+|Dr Marjorie Atchan||Discipline Lead|

-|Jen Patrick||Practice Support Midwife|
+|Meagan Bielski||Practice Support Midwife|